Visit Mobile CR to learn how you can use the City's new mobile application to see the City and Community Events Calendar.

 schedule of Passport to Healthy Living events

 The City is gathering information for a feasibility study for a potential dual-use intergenerational center and sports complex in Cedar Rapids.
 The project is one of the action steps identified as part of the Age-Friendly Action Plan adopted in 2022 and is anticipated to be complete by September.
-The survey is available online through June 6.
-We want to hear from you!
+The survey was available online and at City facilities through June 6,2023.

 Age-Friendly Cedar Rapids strives to continue providing a variety of housing choices to accommodate a range of life stages, incomes, and preferences.
 ADUs are one way to support affordable housing choices for all ages.
 Find out more on the What are ADUs? page.